dokku/dokku/docs/deployment/ssl-configuration.md

 #### SSL and Multiple Domains

 When an SSL certificate is associated to an application, the certificate will be associated with *all* domains currently associated with said application.
 Your certificate _should_ be associated with all of those domains, otherwise accessing the application will result in SSL errors.
-If you wish to remove one of the domains from the application, refer to the [domains documentation](/dokku/deployment/domains/).
+If you wish to remove one of the domains from the application, refer to the [domain configuration documentation](/dokku/deployment/domain-configuration/).

 Note that with the default nginx template, requests will be redirected to the `https` version of the domain.
 If this is not the desired state of request resolution, you may customize the nginx template in use.
 For more details, see the [nginx documentation](/dokku/nginx/).